-This Handbook brings together, updated and in one document, the rules and procedures which apply to Northumbria University students on taught programmes (that is undergraduate and Masters programmes).
+This Handbook brings together, updated and in one document, the rules and procedures which apply to Northumbria University students on taught programmes (that is undergraduate and taught post-graduate programmes).
 The appeal and complaint regulations differ for students on research programmes.
-Students on these programmes should consult the 'Handbook of Student Regulations (Research Programmes) 2020-21' available at:
+Students on these programmes should consult the 'Handbook of Student Regulations (Research Programmes) 2021-22' available at: